crackerFactory64/reading-notes/201-notes/class-07.md

-# Class 07 - Object-Orientated Programming, HTML Tables
+# Class 07 - Object-Oriented Programming, HTML Tables

 ## Domain modeling

-Domain modeling is a way of conceptualising code before writing any which describes the different parts of the script along with their attributes and behaviours.
-This is important as it allows for technically minded and non-technically minded people to to discuss a problem and the eventual programming solution.
+Domain modeling is a way of conceptualising code before actually writing any which describes the different parts of the script along with their attributes and behaviours.
+This is important as it allows for technically minded and non-technically minded people to to discuss a problem and the eventual solution.

 ## HTML tables

 In HTML tables shouldn't be used for layouts because:

-- they reduce accessibilty
+- they reduce accessibility
 - the code required is hard to read
 - they are not naturally responsive